SAEON/national-climate-change-response-database/README.md

 ...
 Please let me know if more information is required for other environment variables

-## Using a configuraiton file
+## Using a configuration file

 - Specify environment variable configuration in `src/api/.env` for the API (refer to `src/api/.env.example` for an example file)
 - Specify environment variable configuration in `src/client/.env` for the client (refer to `src/client/.env.example` for an example file).
 Unlike the API, which will reload the `.env` file on every application start, the client reads the `.env` file once at build time.
 Restart the client application to update configuration.

-NOTE there is currently a bug on Windows Server 2019 where the configuration file is ***NOT*** read on startup.
+NOTE there is currently a bug on Windows Server 2019 where the configuration file is **_NOT_** read on startup.
 In this case specify configuration as part of a Powershell script as shown above.

 # System migrations